 It is becoming increasingly clear that the consumption of animals is a major contributor to numerous global problems.
-Since a plant-based diet provides a single solution to helping resolve all of these problems, the move towards a diet and lifestyle free from animal products is rapidly gaining momentum.
+Since a plant-based diet addresses all of these problems simultaneously and can help to resolve them, the move towards a diet and lifestyle free from animal products is rapidly gaining momentum.
 A plant-based diet saves many animals from a life of suffering, reduces one’s personal ecological footprint, and can contribute to a fairer world.
 At the same time, plant-based eating can also offer a healthier and more varied diet.

-Throughout history, vegetarianism has always played a role, whether for religious, political, or social reasons.
-The concept of vegetarianism and veganism goes back at least as far as 6,000 years, with the first records originating from Indian cultures.
-But even in Europe, 2,500 years ago, certain schools of Greek philosophy rejected the consumption of meat, eggs, and milk for ethical reasons, while also recognising that a solely plant-based diet was healthier.
-The term ‘vegan’, however, only emerged in 1944 and is based on the beginning and end of the word ‘veg-etari-an’, which reflects the idea that veganism starts with vegetarianism and carries it through to its logical conclusion.
+Throughout history, plant-based diets have played a role, whether for religious, political, or social reasons.
+The concept of vegetarianism first gained cultural prominence in the 8th century BC, originating from a religious predecessor of Hinduism in Indian cultures.
+But even in Europe, during the 6th century BC, certain schools of Greek philosophy rejected the consumption of meat for ethical and, later on, for economic, ecological, or health reasons.
+The term ‘vegan’, however, only emerged in 1944 and is a contraction of the first and last syllables of the word ‘vegetarian’.1

 A diet free from animal products is extremely versatile, while the transition towards more plant-based eating opens up a world of new and exciting culinary possibilities.
 Animal products can easily be replaced with:

-The vegan food plate offers a simple guide to healthy vegan nutrition.
-The composition of the vegan plate corresponds to current scientific knowledge regarding the health effects of what we eat and drink on a vegan diet.
+The vegan food plate offers a simple guide to healthy plant-based nutrition.
+The composition of the vegan plate corresponds to current scientific knowledge regarding the health effects of what we eat and drink on a plant-based diet.6

 Vegans avoid consuming animal flesh, animal byproducts, and foods containing ingredients of animal origin.
-This includes:
+These include:

-The high consumption of animal products is one of the main causes of widespread lifestyle diseases such as obesity, diabetes, and cardiovascular disease.
-A varied and balanced plant-based diet can help minimise the risk of developing these diseases.
-In its position paper on the subject, the Academy of Nutrition and Dietetics writes that a well-planned vegan (as well as vegetarian) diet is suitable for all phases of life, including pregnancy, infancy, childhood, and adolescence.
+The high consumption of animal-based products is one of the main causes of widespread lifestyle diseases such as obesity, diabetes, and cardiovascular disease.7 A varied and balanced plant-based diet can help to minimise the risk of developing these diseases.
+In its position paper on the subject, the Academy of Nutrition and Dietetics writes that a well-planned vegan (or vegetarian) diet is suitable for all phases of life, including pregnancy, infancy, childhood, and adolescence.8

 Furthermore, a plant-based diet reduces the risks of foodborne illnesses from salmonella and other bacteria, as well as exposure to environmental toxins.